smartnews/yoya-thumber/README.md

 ## Copyright

-- Originally, yoya-thumber is a fork of [go-thumber](https://github.com/pixiv/go-thumber).
-Original part coming from go-thumber is licensed under the 3-clause BSD license.
+- Yoya-thumber is licensed under 3-clause BSD license.
-- Yoya-thumber is licensed under Apache license 2.0.
 For more details, see LICENSE file.
+- Yoya-thumber is a fork of [go-thumber](https://github.com/pixiv/go-thumber).
+The copyright of the original part is owned by pixiv Inc. (A part of thumberd.go is concerned, but it is difficult to separate it clearly.)